Janet on Facebook

 A week later and I was alone with Adrian in his red sedan, which thumped with a Jagged Edge song as we made our way to the Spaghetti Factory.

-For the first time in my young life, I felt real, like any other normal girl.
-I felt I had died and gone to post-transition heaven, where all trapped dreamers could be exactly who they are.
-Their outsides matched their in.
+For the first time in my young life, I felt authentic, like any other girl.
+I felt I had died and gone to post-transition heaven, where we all could be exactly who we are.
 This was months before I began hormone therapy, months before I asked teachers to call me Janet, months before I’d get called into the vice-principal’s office for wearing a skirt to school.

-It was the dawn of my physical transition and I was desperate to be seen as the woman I knew I was.
+It was the dawn of my medical transition and I was desperate to be seen as the girl I knew I was.
 And Adrian saw me that way, and I didn’t want it to end.
 He told me I was beautiful, placing his hand on the small of my back as we walked into the restaurant.

 The Spaghetti Factory was my choice.
 It was the only restaurant I knew that was kinda fancy, yet affordable.
 Hawaii didn’t have the Olive Garden, but we had Spaghetti Factory which was the venue for my Papa’s birthdays every year, where I always ordered the spaghetti with Portuguese sausage and garlic bread.